Roman Law Sources

 Credits:

-Robert G. Natelson, Senior Fellow in Constitutional Jurisprudence at the Independence Institute; then Professor of Law, The University of Montana
+Robert G. Natelson, Senior Fellow in Constitutional Jurisprudence at the Independence Institute.
+(At the time, he was Professor of Law at The University of Montana.)